 1. The vision and mission of the club should be inclined to the thrusts and ideals of United Nation Education, Science, and Culture Organization (UNESCO): Education, Science and Technology; Human and Social Sciences; Culture; and Communication.

-2. The club must be established and run at least one year on the day of submission and headed by adviser/s with the club’s officers.
+2. The club must be established and run for at least one year on the day of submission and headed by adviser/s with the club’s officers.

 3. The club must have sustainable projects that help other people in their school and community without sacrificing the environment and the rights of others.

-4. The club should have strong funding and/or budget that sustain the club’s project and other future activities and must have no issue with any credit.
+4. The club should have strong funding and/or a budget that sustain the club’s project and other future activities and must have no issue with any credit.